 Assignments to work on at home

-Use the tips listed above to protect your marriage during a crisis.
+Use the tips listed above to protect your marriage in crisis.
 Use the tips that you feel can be applied to your current situation and fight for your marriage with everything you’ve got.

 Author: Daniela McVicker

-Daniela McVicker is a psychologist and family counselor.
+Daniela McVicker is a psychologist and family counsellor.
 Her passion is writing about leading a healthy family life and helping people enjoy their lives to the fullest.